LionelDraghi/bbt/docs/bbt_help.md

    -v   | --verbose
    -q   | --quiet          : no message unless error,
-                             Warning are also ignored -o   | --output file.md : create a Markdown file with tests results This file will contains the normal bbt output, whatever are the verbosity settings (-q, -v, etc.) for standard output.
+                             Warning are also ignored -o   | --output file.md : create an md file with tests results that index all scenarios run.
+                             This file will contains the normal bbt output, whatever are the verbosity settings (-q, -v, etc.) for standard output.
-   -ed  | --exec_dir       : run command in exec_dir instead of current dir
+   -ot  | --output_tag 'tag' : include a specific tag in the results file -ed  | --exec_dir         : run command in exec_dir instead of current dir
           --strict           : warning on steps not following the Given/When/Then order.
    -sb  | --status_bar       : enable a progress bar in the terminal

 Debug command:
    -lt                    : list log topics